robdodson/robdodson.me/src/posts/getting-familiar-with-backbone-boilerplate.md

   - RequireJS
 date: 2012-05-17T14:47:00.000Z
 updated: 2014-12-30T07:29:46.000Z
----

-I have an upcoming project which uses [Backbone](http://documentcloud.github.com/backbone/) and [Node.js](http://nodejs.org/) so I thought it would be good to blog about the topics (particularly Backbone) for a while to make sure I'm well up to speed.
+---I have an upcoming project which uses [Backbone](http://documentcloud.github.com/backbone/) and [Node.js](http://nodejs.org/) so I thought it would be good to blog about the topics (particularly Backbone) for a while to make sure I'm well up to speed.

 We're using the [Backbone Boilerplate](https://github.com/tbranyen/backbone-boilerplate) to get us started since it includes a bit of file structure and a build process.
 As they mention in the docs you have to install [Grunt](https://github.com/cowboy/grunt) if you want to use the build process they've stubbed out.
 Grunt is a javascript build tool which uses Node (think Rake in JS).